cramirez07/log-parser/README.md

 * Accept a glob file expression for file names to parse.
 These exist on the local filesystem.
 * Supports a -v/--verbose option to log progress/status to stdout.
 * Outputs a report in a text or, if a --json flag is used, json.
+* List of API paths sorted by frequency with percentage
 * Creates output text/json file.

 ## Usage: